B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 It could end up costing her a small fortune in the long run.

-Then you’ll be able to afford a really good ten-year memory to fill in the gaps in your own system.
+Then you’ll be able to afford a memory to fill in the gaps.

-Tax now accounts for nearly 75% of the cost of filling up at the pump for motorists.
+Tax now accounts for nearly 75% of the cost of filling up at the pump.

-It’s good for us, he’d insisted, holding out his glass for a fill-up of water.
+It’s good for us, he’d insisted, holding out his glass for a fill-up.

-Of course, Marianne would find out in the end; how could I think otherwise?
+Of course, Marianne would find out in the end.

-We can’t even get through on the phone, fax, or e-mail to find out what’s going on.
+We can’t get through to find out what’s going on.

 I don’t really get along with my sister’s husband.